Many people suffer from lower back pain when bending forward without knowing why.

-The other exercises will teach you how to keep a stable posture to prevent back pain and 2 exercises to increase the strength and reaction speed of your back muscles.
+The other exercises will teach you how to keep a stable posture to prevent back pain and two exercises to increase your back muscles’ strength and reaction speed.

-Lower back pain treatment exercise 1: Bending forward
+Lower back pain when bending exercise 1: Bending forward

-When bending forward you have to unlearn to keep you muscles contracted.
+When bending forward, you have to unlearn to keep your muscles contracted.

-This will be difficult and especially scary at first.
-But when you do it often, it will get easier and easier.
+It will be difficult and especially scary at first.
+But when you do it often, it will get easier and more comfortable.

 To make it easier, you can bend forward in 3 steps:

-- First bend you neck so that your chin touches your chest
+- First, bend your neck so that your chin touches your chest

 - Now place your hand on your sternum and bend there even further

-- Finally bend completely forward without placing your hands on your legs
+- Finally, bend completely forward without putting your hands on your legs

-You can see the steps in the picture below.
+You can see the steps in the picture.

-You will notice that you can bend a lot further then you thought you could and it doesn’t hurt.
+You will notice that you can bend a lot further than you thought you could, and it doesn’t hurt.

-It will be scary for a while but when you do it several times a day and try to bend further every time you will notice that it becomes much easier over time.
+It will be scary for a while, but when you do it several times a day and try to bend further every time, you will notice that it becomes much more comfortable over time.

 Make sure that you bend this way every time you pick something up.
-Because you’ve moved with a stiff back for so many times you do it more often then you think.
+Because you’ve moved with a stiff back so many times, you do it more often than you think.

 So first do everything very consciously to make sure you do it the right way.
-This means picking up your shoes, your kid or a shopping back like this.
+That means picking up your shoes, your kid, or shopping bag like this.

 Also getting up out of your chair should be done by leaning forward and flexing your back.

-Lower back pain exercise 2: Improve your posture
+Lower back pain when bending exercise 2: Improve your posture

 The second exercise is designed to improve your posture.